savaslabs/savaslabs.github.io/_posts/2019-09-09-code-school-made-me-a-better-pm.md

 For my day-to-day job, the most valuable skill I’ve developed is comfort using the command line and git.
 One of my favorite ways to help my team is by removing blockers and addressing bottlenecks.
 Sometimes this is best done through project planning and capacity planning, and sometimes it’s best done by rolling up my sleeves and filling a needed role.

 The way I see it, project managers are the ultimate team players.
-Being able to provide a timely, manual QA of a bug fix branch before it goes to code review and is deployed to a staging site is one way that I’m able to help keep projects running on time and unblock team members.
+Providing timely, manual QA of a bug fix branch before  code review and deployment to a staging site is one way that I’m able to help keep projects running on time and unblock team members.
 Other times I’m able to help troubleshoot -- or, let’s be honest, at least recreate -- a local stack issue.

 I’m also able to confidently answer questions including:
 * What’s the difference between a codebase and a database?